vsbogd/openvpn-config-generator/README.md

 # Usage

 Run `openvpn-generate-configs.sh` with at least following parameters:
-- `-c ca` - Central authority common name
+- `-c ca` - Central authority common name, no spaces
 - `-n count` - Number of clients to generate
 - `-s server` - Domain name or ip address of the server

 Optionally use options:
 - `-d days` - CA/client certificate validity period, 10 years by default
+- `-r` -  Route internet traffic via VPN server

 Script generates server and client config files.
 Resulting files  have name like `${CA_CN}-(server|client)-[0-9]+.conf`.
 Configs contains all the